tgenewein/StopUsingRainbowColormaps/README.md

 A jupyter notebook showing why rainbow colormaps (jet) are a bad idea and lead to poor visual communication.
 Feel free to pass this on or re-use it (partially) to quickly convince your colleagues or the authors of a paper that you're reviewing.

+Use the button above to launch the interactive notebook in your browser using binder.